abhishekvasudev/MyGiphyApplication/README.md

 MVVM

 ### Requirement
-The application consists of a <b> Tab Bar <b> consisting of the following tabs:
+The application consists of a <b> Tab Bar </b> consisting of the following tabs:

 #### Feeds Tab:
 • Contains a search bar at the top. <br>